-(c) Project Description
+(1) Project Description

-Organize the Application's 10-page section of your application in sections that follow the order of the criteria of the scoring box of Section 7.
+Organize the Application in sections that follow the order of the criteria of the scoring box of Section 7.
 The review panel will seek an explanation of the following as they evaluate your application:

-(1) Goals and Objectives
+i.
+Goals and Objectives

 State how: (a) this project will benefit the environmental goal(s) described in Section 7, and (b) the goal(s) this project will advance.
-Typically a goal is long-term and diffuse.
+Typically, a goal is long-term and diffuse.
 An objective is specific, and it will be discrete and identifiable.
 A project with one goal may have more than one objective.
 For example: The goal of a grant might be clean District rivers.
 Objectives of the application might be: implement a citywide recycling campaign; install trash traps.